-The primary intervention here is the Implementation of a suite of plans.
+The primary intervention here is the Implementation of an appropriate suite of plans.

-7.2.1 Percentage of total provincial geographical area with Land Use Management Schemes.
+7.2.1.
+Percentage of total provincial geographical area with Land Use Management Schemes and Systems

 Baseline is 1.8%.
 The 2020 target is 100% which must then be maintained.